gulfamh1999-afk/qube-quantum/README.md

 # Qube Quantum Engine

-> A minimal hybrid quantum learning engine for encoding and optimizing classical data in quantum states.
+> A hybrid quantum learning engine for encoding and optimizing classical data in quantum states.

 ---